-Subsections run consecutively through each Section (the parts are listed in Section 17.3.1.1).
+The text of the Standard Specifications (1) is organized into decimal subsections running consecutively through each Section (the parts are listed in 16.2.1.1).
 The first subsection is xxx.01, the second xxx.02, etc., where xxx is the Section number.

-Subsections are broken into smaller parts by consecutive numerical or alphabetical characters and indented.
+Subsections are broken into smaller parts ordered by consecutive numerical or alphabetical characters and indented as shown in Figure 16-1.